Improving Your CPAP Therapy

 Clean your mask in the morning after each night’s use with some CPAP mask wipes or warm soapy water.
 Please be aware that non-CPAP mask wipes may contain alcohol which can damage your mask.

-In addition, regular washing of your mask and headgear is recommended on a bi-weekly basis.
+Regular washing of your mask and headgear is recommended on a bi-weekly basis.
 Your CPAP mask should be disassembled into its various components and, along with the headgear, placed into a bowl filled with a solution of a mild soap detergent or unscented washing-up liquid and warm water.

 For more helpful tips, read our CPAP cleaning guide.